samdvr/SparkCats/README.md

-# SparkCats
-pipeline using cats with spark
+# Using Cats with Spark

+Example pipeline using Kleisli and IO monad for Spark applications.

+Please look at [frameless](https://github.com/typelevel/frameless) for more lawful and typesafe API.